-

 This program has limited capacity and may reach maximum enrollment quickly.
 Applying early gives you the best chance of securing a spot.

-- Program capacity: 80 students every fall semester
+- Program capacity: 80 students every fall semester.
+It shares capacity with other programs that have a similar curriculum.

 If the program reaches capacity, a waiting list will be used to manage additional qualified applicants.
 However, we’d anticipate only a brief wait for most applicants.